(This conversation comes from Teach Different where you can get a whole curriculum series of SEL conversations)

 Was the Chinese philosopher and military strategist Sun Tzu onto something?
 John Kennedy thought so.

 A few weeks ago I shared a Three-Step method used to design essential questions and create great memorable conversations in class.

 Here’s another example of how you might follow this process in a unit on the Cold War in US history.

-Step One: Quote
+Step One: Quote and claim

 Pick a theme, primary source and a quote aligned to the theme.